 Dallas Blues & Jazz

-In the 1920’s, Deep Ellum was a national center for Blues and Jazz artists, following Beale Street in Memphis and Bourbon Street in New Orleans.
+In the 1920s, Deep Ellum was both a local and national center for Blues and Jazz artists, following Beale Street in Memphis and Bourbon Street in New Orleans.
 Like all cities, such districts were ravaged by time.
 But Deep Ellum maintained a certain flair and luck that retained its musical vitality — thus far.

 Ask any Jazz or Blues historian, aficionado, or avid fan, and they’ll tell you that there were numerous Jazz and Blues virtuosos who established reputations in Deep Ellum.
 Legendary performers like Blind Lemon Jefferson, Huddie “Leadbelly” Ledbetter, Little Hat Jones, Emma Wright, Sam “Lightnin’” Hopkins and others, lit up the streets, excited the crowds and imparted their brilliant talents and distinctive sounds night after night upon Deep Ellum.

 The great thing about these musicians and many of the others who performed, and in some cases lived, here during the 1920’s and 30’s Jazz and Blues era, is that they weren’t popular with just black folk.
 Some had wide crossover appeal, and as a result their individual panache and influence on the genre had a lasting impact on American popular music as well.
 And because of them, during this particular time in history, Dallas was reportedly known as “one of the hottest cities in the South.”